 Crazy Rich Asians by Kevin Kwan (Singapore)

-Don’t forget the popcorn when checking out these movies to watch before a semester abroad!
+Don’t forget the popcorn when checking out these travel movies on Netflix to watch before a semester abroad!

 Like this post?
 Pin it to save it for later and share with others!